livingdocsIO/documentation/roadmap/design.md

     'paragraph':
       'text': 'this.title'

+  behavior:
+    'documentTitle': 'this.title'
+    'tableOfContents': 'this.title'
+    'bodyText': true

   # Example of a restriction so that this component can only be placed
   # inside the root container.
   restrict:
     only: ['root']
+    limit: 1 # can only be used once per document
 ```

 #### Paragraph component configuration: